Symptoms of multiple sclerosis

 - difficulty emptying the bladder completely

-- having to get up frequently during the night to pass urine (nocturia)
+- having to get up frequently during the night to pee

-Many people with MS have problems with their bowel.
+Many people with MS also have problems with their bowel function.

-Bowel incontinence is less common but is often linked to constipation.
-If a stool becomes stuck, it can irritate the wall of the bowel, causing it to produce more fluid and mucus that can leak out of the anus (back passage).
+Bowel incontinence is less common, but is often linked to constipation.
+If a stool becomes stuck, it can irritate the wall of the bowel, causing it to produce more fluid and mucus that can leak out of your bottom.

 Speech and swallowing difficulties

-Around a third of people with MS experience difficulty chewing or swallowing (dysphagia) at some point.
-In some cases, speech may also become slurred, or difficult to understand.
+Some people with MS experience difficulty chewing or swallowing (dysphagia) at some point.

 Speech may also become slurred, or difficult to understand (dysarthria).